Adjustment Disorder With Anxiety In Adults: How To Cope

 Identifying individual life stressors can be important in analyzing why a person may come to experience an adjustment disorder and how external conditions may impact their coping abilities.
 For example, those with economic stability and a support system may be less likely to be diagnosed with adjustment disorders.

-Diagnosing an adjustment disorder
+Diagnosing adjustment disorder and understanding symptoms

 The three diagnostic criteria for an adjustment disorder established by the Diagnostic and Statistical Manual of Mental Disorders normally include the following: